 I can say without hesitation or reservation that my Dad is the reason why I am in the ministry today.
 He showed me what it meant to be a godly man who loves his family and the church.
 He taught me how to interpret the Word and how to craft a sermon.
 He would never admit it, but my listening intently to hundreds of his sermons taught me how to preach one on my own.
 And my Dad is still teaching me things to this day.
 Aside from my wife, my Dad is my closest confidant in ministry.
 He advises me almost daily on how to be a good pastor and a good husband.
 He encourages me when I am depressed or distraught.
 He admonishes me when I am in the wrong.
 And he argues with me about theology because we both love the Word.
 And he argues with me about how why I believe the SEC is Satan’s favorite football conference.

-Throughout history there have been many faithful preachers and successful ministers who have seen God work mightily on their behalf in ministry, but who have sacrificed their families on the altar of ministry (William Carey, A.W.
-Tozer, and John Wesley come to mind).
+Throughout history there have been many faithful preachers and successful ministers who have seen God work mightily on their behalf in ministry, but who have sacrificed their families on the altar of ministry.
 My Dad is the rare man of God who has seen the Holy Spirit work mightily throughout his ministry and who has made the commitment to love his family even more than his church.
 He might not tell you these things in person, but God has used my Dad, either indirectly or directly, to win thousands of people to Himself.
 As a youth pastor, my Dad saw the Holy Spirit draws students by the dozens to faith in Christ.
 As a missionary, he discipled dozens of teenaged boys in Belize in the Lord and evangelized countless villages as well.
 As a missionary executive, my Dad played a part in sending over 100 missionaries to the field to win the lost for Jesus Christ.
 And as a pastor, my Dad is actively making disciples inside and outside of the local church.

 I have seen Dad chased down by poisonous snakes in Belize.
 I have heard him tell of staring down the barrel of a gun for the sake of the Gospel.
 I have witnessed the church that was ravaged by an EF-5 tornado as he stood inside.
 I have heard tales of Dad’s breaking up gang fights and evangelizing the hoodlums in the process and of him staring down gang leaders as they threatened the lives of his family.
 I have seen God spare my Dad’s life on several accounts.